philtipping31/PP2---GuessTheLyrics/README.md

 ### General

-- The web page was constantly tested through Chrome Dev Tools for errors and resposiveness.
+- The web page was constantly tested through Chrome Dev Tools for errors and responsiveness.
 - I tested the page on other browsers as well as Chrome:
   - Safari
   - Microsoft Edge